ts-out/ts-out.github.io/README.md

 If you don't trust this tool, you can always use the READ-ONLY mode to check your token balances, and withdraw them using an alternative method.

+##### How do I cancel my orders?
+You don't need to cancel orders before withdrawing.
+All your tokens show up in your balances, whether they are in an active order or not.
+If an order is not 100% filled, all the remaining tokens can be withdrawn at any time.
+After withdrawing all your tokens, the order becomes invalid because there is nothing left to use in a trade.

+##### Where do I find my trade history?
+An overview for all token.store trades can be found on the etherscan [dex tracker](https://etherscan.io/dextracker?filter=15) or [bloxy](https://bloxy.info/txs/events_sc/0x1ce7ae555139c5ef5a57cc8d814a867ee6ee33d8?signature_id=8013).
+For a trade history of a single address try [DeltaBalances trade history](https://deltabalances.github.io/trades).

 ##### My token Withdrawal always fails
 ERC20 tokens can have their settings changed by their creators.
 Some tokens get Paused, Locked or Disabled.
 For example for a swap to a new smart contract or a different mainnet.